ChenglongWang/GAME-Net/README.md

 The DFT datasets are stored in [ioChem-BD](https://doi.org/10.19061/iochem-bd-1-257), and the needed samples for the GNN are in the `data/FG_dataset` folder.
 Within this mode, you can choose among two available ways to use the GNN:

 1. Perform a model training with your own model architecture and hyperparameter setting: To do so, follow the instructions provided in the Jupyter notebook `train_GNN.ipynb`, or directly run the script `train_GNN.py`.
-The hyperparameter settings must be provided via a toml file (you will find some input templates in the `scripts` folder).
+The hyperparameter settings must be provided via a .toml file (you will find some input templates in the `scripts` folder).
 Once created, type:

     `python train_GNN.py -i hyper_config.toml`